Rutland and Stamford

-Rutland and Stamford is a county constituency comprising the area of Lincolnshire centred on the town of Stamford; the county of Rutland; and also parts of rural Leicestershire, making it a very unusual parliamentary constituency in that it spans three counties.
+Rutland and Stamford is a county constituency comprising the area of Lincolnshire centred on the town of Stamford; the entire county of Rutland; and also parts of rural Leicestershire, making it a very unusual parliamentary constituency in that it spans three counties.
 It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, using the first-past-the-post voting system.
-Since the 2024 general election, the Member of Parliament for Rutland and Stamford has been Alicia Kearns.
+It was recreated for the 2024 general election, since when it has been represented by Alicia Kearns of the Conservative Party.
+Kearns was previously the MP for the predecessor seat of Rutland and Melton.